BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-8/README.md

 ## Documentation

+- **API Documentation**: Interactive Swagger UI available at `http://localhost:8080/swagger-ui/index.html` when the backend is running.
+You can test all endpoints directly from the UI.
+To authenticate, click the "Authorize" button and enter your JWT token in the format: `Bearer <your_token>`
 - **Frontend Setup**: See `FRONTEND_SETUP.md` for detailed frontend documentation
 - **Backend Endpoints**: See `BACKEND_ENDPOINTS_NEEDED.md` for required backend implementation